 People often believe that fleas and ticks are easily avoided in households that do not have pets.
-However, these dreaded insects may find their way into an unsuspecting pet-free person’s home despite the absence of resident animals.
+However, these dreaded insects can find their way into an unsuspecting pet-free person’s home despite the absence of resident animals.
 Therefore, everyone should take steps to minimize the risk of a flea or tick invasion.

 Cleanliness is a critical component to making a home less habitable for fleas and ticks.
 Removing brush piles, stone, and other forms of yard debris will eliminate hiding places where fleas and ticks can lay eggs.
 In addition to organic matter, gardening tools and containers should always be stacked neatly, and storage areas should be cleaned and organized at the end of each growing season.